sophia-publishing/precalculus/README.md

 ## Progress

-✔️ A1, A2 - Completed formatting
+✔️ Appendix A1, A2 - Completed formatting

-🚧 A3 - In Progress
+🚧 Appendix A3 - In Progress

 ## License